maryamsamiei/BigPipeline_v2/README.md

   * Column 6, "AF": variant allele frequency in reference population

 * Weka must be downloaded separately.
 Click [here](https://waikato.github.io/weka-wiki/downloading_weka/) to install Weka 3.8.0+.
-Put Weka folder in the BigPipeline directory.
+Put Weka folder in the ./BigPipeline/src directory.
 * For a sample size around 7000, 400GB memory is needed.
 It's highly recommended to run BigPipeline using at least 20 cpus in parallel.